 As early as 1965, Harvard undergraduates were using nascent punch card technology to match date-seeking students with each other.
 By 1993, when Gary Kremen founded Match.com, the internet had made matchmaking quicker, more user-friendly, and efficient.
 And after the release of the first iPhone in 2007, the smartphone revolution led to an explosion in mobile dating apps, which capitalized on new mobile GPS technology to streamline the process even further.
 Forget waiting around for someone to notice your profile — with apps like Grindr or Tinder, you could find a connection close to you, almost instantly.

 The online dating industry now brings in over $2 billion in yearly revenue, but it’s unclear how much of that money is coming from dating apps in particular.
 All of them — from Tinder to Hinge, OkCupid to Bumble — are fighting for any advantage that allows them to recruit more users.
-They’re all asking the same question: What do Millennials want from a dating app, maybe it’s the same things they want from apps that pay?
+Other companies are even producing content about the best mattresses for sex.
+So, it’s not a shock that everyone is asking the same question: What do Millennials want from a dating app, maybe it’s the same things they want from apps that pay?

 In attempt to answer these questions, we surveyed almost 4,000 current college students around the country.
 Which dating apps did they prefer?
 Why?
 Were they looking for love or something different?
 What have their experiences been like?

 Their answers are illuminating, to say the least.
 We’ll dive into details later, but first a few standout overall trends.